 More than counting numbers, managing calories includes an overall nutritional strategy - from meal preparation to portion sizing to liquid consumption (beverages).

-Helpful tips from Amanda Corbin (Registered Dietitian at KDH) ...
+Helpful tips from Amanda Corbin (Registered Dietitian) ...

 - Keep a Journal of what you eat and drink - feel free to add your feelings and moods to help you understand and track emotional eating.
 Develop a plan to avoid "eating your emotions" when you are tired, frustrated, stressed, or disappointed.